01 Getting Started

 06 Use the Network Tab

-1. Click the Network tab and make sure that the Fetch/XH tab is open.
+1. Click the Network tab and ensure the Fetch/XH tab is open.

 2. Click the sfmapping option.
 This shows the integration with Salesforce.